Sex Advice

 5. Penis size

-Treatment: This scenario isn't necessarily a lost cause—you'll just need to ease into things with your well-endowed partner.
-“The vagina does stretch depending on the size of the penis,” Dr. Ross explains.
-“But, it may take time, patience, lubricant, and lots of open communication.”
 Another option for situations where length, rather than girth, is the issue?
 Penis bumper toys, which slide down the shaft of the penis and decrease the available real estate for penetration.

 6. Latex allergy

-If you’re allergic to this material, any sex with a latex-containing condom (which is a lot of them) can cause vaginal swelling, itching, and pain during and up to 36 hours afterward, says Dr. Ross.
+If you’re allergic to latex, any sex with a latex-containing condom (which is a lot of them) can cause vaginal swelling, itching, and pain during and up to 36 hours afterward, says Dr. Ross.
 And it's worth noting that this allergy can develop slowly.
 So, even if you’ve been using latex condoms for years, you may find that you've become allergic to them over time.

 7. Ruptured ovarian cyst